Upper School Curriculum

 The goal of this course is to instruct students with strong musical backgrounds in the fundamental concepts of tonal music theory: rhythm, pitch, simple and compound meters, scales, keys, intervals, triads, diatonic relationships and basic tonal harmony.

-Prerequisite: Current Chorus or Band student or passing score on entrance exam
+Prerequisite: Current Chorus or Band student or passing score on the entrance exam.

 Stage Crafts and Theatre Arts

 The Stage Crafts and Theatre Arts course provides a comprehensive education of the theatre, including training for onstage work and behind-the-scenes crafts.
-First-year students are introduced to the skill of acting and design, while advanced students are trained for the rigorous competitive world of college and community auditions.
-Acting training includes learning a proper theatrical warm-up and diction, preparation and improvisation, monologue and scene study, as well as performance opportunities on campus and at local conventions.
-The Stage Crafts aspect of the class includes a study of production and stage design, color theory and lighting.
-Students will become well versed in Theatre History from Greek Theatre to the present.
-All students are integrally involved in NSA productions, serving as leaders in stage management, lighting, costuming, props and house management, while displaying their gifts on stage in our many diverse productions.
-Students who continue in the class will have extended opportunities to Direct and Stage Manage to apply their skills at a higher level.
+First-year students are introduced to the skill of acting and design, while advanced students are trained for the rigorous, competitive world of college and community auditions.
+Acting training includes learning proper theatrical warm-up and diction, preparation and improvisation, monologue and scene study, as well as performance opportunities on campus and at local conventions.
+The stage crafts aspect of the class includes a study of production and stage design, color theory and lighting.
+Students will become well-versed in theatre history from Greek theatre to the present.
+All students are integrally involved in NSA productions, serving as leaders in stage management, lighting, costuming, props and house management while displaying their gifts on stage in our many diverse productions.
+Students who continue in the class will have extended opportunities to direct and stage manage to apply their skills at a higher level.
+Rehearsals after school are required.

 Yearbook Production